The urgency for more and better science journalism.

 “There’s definitely less mainstream science journalism,” Munro says.
 “There’s just not money there anymore.”

-Her first major story, about acid rain, was a 15-page feature in the Vancouver Sun in 1990.
+Her first major story about climate change was a 15-page feature in the Vancouver Sun in 1990.

 “Now, we’re 30 years into this, and we’re not making much progress,” Munro says.
 “We need better science journalism, and we need more, but we’re getting less.”